Diary of Denis Patrick (alias Rupert Bert Patrick), 1941-1945 - Part 7

 for a further five days awaiting

-the passage of a very violent
+the passage of a very voilent

-u boat menace which had [broken]
+u boat menace which had broken

 out in the Caribbean Sea.- We